Insta360 ONE R Twin Edition

 The 4K wide-angle mod snaps photos from an f/2.8 lens on a roughly 12-megapixel sensor.
 Videos can be full-sensor 4×3 (4000 x 3000) at 30 fps, or Ultra HD (3840 x 2160) at 60 fps.
 HD video is available at up to 200 fps for slow motion.

 The 360 mod uses a slightly brighter f/2.0 lens.
 Stills are 18.4 megapixels while videos are 5,760 pixels wide.
-Remember, however, that those pixels are spread across that entire 360-by-360-degree field of view instead of all being on the screen at once, so the actual resolution you see is much less.
+Remember, however, that pixels are spread across that entire 360-by-360-degree field of view instead of all being on the screen at once, so the actual resolution you see is much less.

 Still photos were consistent with what we expected from the action camera and 360 category.
 The wide-angle lens causes some noticeable barrel distortion but captures a nice wide view.
 Turning Color Plus on in the app after the fact creates nice vivid colors and boosts the shadows, but even without it, we were impressed by the bright blue skies and colorful details.
 HDR mode boosts the shadows a little as well, but takes longer and doesn’t work for moving subjects.

 The 360 mod can make a selfie stick look invisible or capture bullet-time effects.
-Hyper-lapses and slow-motion are built into both, as well as HDR, Night Shot mode, and one-touch color grading with Color Plus.
+Hyper-lapses and slow-motion are built into both, as are HDR, Night Shot mode, and one-touch color grading with Color Plus.
 The R is even compatible with an Apple Watch app for remote shooting.
 Accessories also allow for adding on a microphone, shooting from an “invisible” drone, diving deeper underwater, or boosting the battery life.

 Is there a better alternative?